Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

 Click on *Add Camera* to create the objects needed to create a camera:

-- The cone corresponds to the position of Mario or the focused object
+- The cone corresponds to the position of Mario or the focused object.
+Its object name will be used for the Camera ID
 - The sphere is responsible for the rotation and the offsets
 - The camera itself is only responsible for the zoom and the FoV (Field of View)